nuno-andre/clyphx/docs/macrobat_manual.md

 **RACK NAME:**

-The Rack\'s name needs to start with `NK SIDECHAIN`.
+The Rack's name needs to start with `NK SIDECHAIN`.

 **MACRO NAMES:**

-To connect a Macro to the output level of the Track, the Macro\'s name needs to start with `[SC]`.
+To connect a Macro to the output level of the Track, the Macro's name needs to start with `[SC]`.

 **EXTRA FUNCTIONS:**

-You can turn the sidechaining on/off with the Rack\'s On/Off switch.
+You can turn the sidechaining on/off with the Rack's On/Off switch.

-_**IMPORTANT NOTE:**  Each movement of a Macro is considered an undoable action in Live.
-For that reason, when using a Sidechain Rack, you will not be able to reliably undo while the sidechaining is in effect._
+> _**IMPORTANT NOTE:**  Each movement of a Macro is considered an
+> undoable action in Live.
+For that reason, when using a Sidechain Rack,
+> you will not be able to reliably undo while the sidechaining is in
+> effect._

+---

 ## nK MIDI